Parcel

 2. Security check

 Customs performs a security check on all goods arriving in Belgium from outside the European Union.
 Customs checks whether the goods can be imported to Belgium.
 If not (e.g. counterfeit goods, weapons or medicine), customs blocks your parcel.
-If so, your parcel is cleared and will be released.

 3. Delivery of the parcel

 As soon as customs clears the goods, bpost takes care of delivery.
 Bear in mind that the whole process can take several days.
-You can track the status of your shipment via Track & Trace.
+You can track the status of your parcel via Track & Trace.
 You will be notified if any further formalities need to be completed.

 Fees for customs formalities are administrative charges that are charged by the bpost customs clearance service for: